 Achau Nguyen Test from CSICOP.org

 9. Where appropriate, use instrumentation to measure test parameters.
 For example, do not try to decide if a psychic can make a candle flame brighter just by looking at it; get a photometer and MEASURE the brightness when the psychic is performing and when he is not.
 Deal with QUANTIFIABLE differences.
 HOW MUCH brighter does the psychic claim he can make the flame?

-10. A successful test run must be must be repeated (with a fresh set of test materials if needed).
-This requires that the test be repeatable.
+10. A successful test run must be repeatable and must be repeated.
 Good results are possible by chance.
 Really proving the ability requires doing it again.
 Why not simply make the first test longer?
-Because you don't want to waste your time running 100 trials or more on each claimant.
-If someone can get 9 or 10 out or 10 trials correct, then you retest with, say, 100 trials.
+Because you don't want to waste your time running 10,000 trials on each claimant.
+If someone can get 20 out or 20 trials correct, then you retest with, say, 100 trials.

 11. All scheduled trials will be run; the subject is not allowed to "quit while he is ahead."